-In addition to coverage in SilverScript sponsored by Dow Inc., if you currently have other prescription drug coverage through your (or your spouse's) employer or retiree group, please contact that group's benefits administrator.
+In addition to coverage in SilverScript sponsored by Dow Inc., if you currently have other prescription drug coverage through your (or your spouse's or domestic partner's) employer or retiree group, please contact that group's benefits administrator.
 He or she can help you determine how your current prescription drug coverage will work with our plan.